mbuckler/vim-config/README.md

 ## For Latex

-To force line wrapping for paragraphs, select text and then use `:gq`
+To force line wrapping for paragraphs, select text in visual mode and then use `gq`

 To start a background process that automatically compiles your latex and generates a pdf